 If you're looking for a little inspiration, here are the three best ways to find it:

 Do something.
 Move.
 Act.
 React.
-But don't sit still, thinking that the inspiration will come.
+But don't sit still, thinking the inspiration will come.
 If your goal is to write a book, start writing.
 If it's to get fit, start working out.
-Although inspiration does occasionally fall from the sky and into our head, Turak notes, "Inspiration that doesn't result from action quickly fades, and that is why inspirational speeches and seminars are so often belittled as a waste of money."
+Although inspiration does occasionally fall from the sky and into our heads, Turak notes, "Inspiration that doesn't result from action quickly fades, and that is why inspirational speeches and seminars are so often belittled as a waste of money."

 2. Start Small

 Most of us have become accustomed to getting what we want when we want it.
 When I was in graduate school and needed to write a paper, I had to go to the library—actually get up, get out, and drive to that physical location—search for relevant articles and research, make copies of what I needed, and write my paper.
 Today, within seconds, I can find hundreds of articles on point without ever leaving my chair.
 Turak says this cultural expectation of immediate gratification is, in part, what leads us to set goals that are too high, and therefore doomed to fail.
 Instead, he says, we need to take small steps toward an ultimate goal.
 He remembers that he used to be habitually late, until his mentor, Lou Mobley, the founder of the IBM Executive School, suggested that he commit to being on time for one appointment each day.
 Little by little, his timeliness inspired him to be on time more often.
 He's now been habitually early for over 30 years.